broadinstitute/fiabftw/1.0/README.md

 ./allocator/create-allocator.sh [google proj] [instance name] [env]
 ```
 Where `[instance name]` is the name you wish to give to your GCE instance.
 This will create a GCE instance and write out its IP, which should be used as the `[allocator url]` in Step 7.
+You will also need to add `http://[allocator url]/flasgger_static/o2c.html` to the authorized redirect URIs for the
+Refresh Token Oauth Credential in gcloud APIs.

 ## Step 8: Start a fiab